Mother Charged With Torturing 10-Year-Old Son To Death After He Came Out As Gay

-The mother of a 10-year-old boy has been charged with murder for allegedly torturing the child to death after he came out as gay, WFTS-TV (Tampa Bay) is reporting.
+The mother of a ten-year-old boy has been charged with murder for allegedly torturing the ten-year-old to death after he came out as gay, WFTS-TV (Tampa Bay) is reporting.

 Heather Maxine Barron and her boyfriend, Kareem Ernesto Leiva, of Lancaster, California, each face one count of murder and one count of torture for the death of Anthony Avalos, 10.
 Further, Barron faces an additional count of child abuse, and Leiva faces an additional count of assault on a child causing death.